jared-nelsen/vpga-graph/README.md

 # VPGAs

-    An implementation of a VPGA in a graph form.
+    An implementation of a VPGA in graph form

 ## TODO